In Colorado, the trial court has a number of alternatives to jail or prison judgment for a criminal sentence. Sentencing options range from

 Violating probation can result in additional penalties, including extended probation, additional restrictions, or even imprisonment.

-Community service programs and specialized restitution programs are available for first-time offenders who have committed property-related offenses or other minor crimes.
+Community service programs and specialized victim restitution programs are available for first-time offenders who have committed property-related offenses or other minor crimes.
 Specialized restitution and community service programs offer alternative sentencing options for certain criminal offenses.
 These may allow individuals to continue employment, stay connected to the community, and seek substance abuse treatment instead of serving a sentence in prison.4

 While serving a community-based sentence, offenders may be subject to monitoring by state and local law enforcement or other agencies.
 Conditions of a community service programs may include: